Last Updated on

 - Company intranet for frequently asked questions, company policies, and HR resources.

 Provide IT support.
 While working from home, employees will rely on technology more than ever.
 Performing the most basic communication and job functions require working IT.
 Providing IT support is both more important and logistically more difficult for a dispersed workforce.
+Especially if you are engaged in remote onboarding, you’ll need to ensure new employees and IT can communicate with each other effectively.

 Create a helpline and ticketing system specifically for remote employees, and outline the procedure that employees must take in order to escalate technology issues.